Auchumpkee Creek Covered Bridge

-The Auchumpkee Creek Covered Bridge, near Thomaston, Georgia, was built in 1898.
+The Auchumpkee Creek Covered Bridge, near Thomaston, Georgia, was originally built in 1892, destroyed by a flood in 1994, and rebuilt using original timbers and traditional methods in 1997.
 It was listed on the National Register of Historic Places in 1975.

 It is a Town lattice truss bridge.
 It has also been called the Hootenville Covered Bridge.

 It is located about 10 mi southeast of Thomaston, about 1 mi off U.S. 19 on Allen Rd.

 "It spans Auchumpkee Creek in the Hootenville Militia District of Upson County, Georgia.
 The bridge is completely covered and extends 120 feet 9 inches in length resting on two native stone piers held together with cement."